 Tea is simply eponymous with Britain.
-Cut an Brit in half, and I have a suspicion that tea will even run through their veins (however that is only going by the volume my office mates consume).
-In a rather sweet way, it's also the reason that I realised the extent that I was adapting to life in England with ease.
+Cut a Brit in half, and I have a suspicion that tea will even run through their veins (however that is only going by the volume my office mates consume).
+In a rather sweet way, it’s also the reason that I realised the extent that I was adapting to life in England with ease.

-Oh, and fun fact for the day: Approximately 165,000,000 cups of tea are drunk on average a day in England alone.
+Oh, and fun fact for the day: approximately 165,000,000 cups of tea are drunk on average a day in England alone.

 The Museum (ahem, Shop) is a tiny cabinet of curious.
 Sandwiched a stone’s throw from the internationally famous Fleet Street, the narrow frontage sits between two much larger buildings on the Strand.
 The figures proudly characterise the history of this tempestuous food stuff.